Shaarav4795/StudySnap/README.md

    - **Questions:** multiple-choice with explanations (and Quiz practice flow).
    - **Flashcards:** swipe through concise Q/A cards.
 4. Track progress with levels, XP, streaks, achievements, and theme switching from the profile.
-5. Add the StudySnap widget from the Home/Lock Screen to keep studying top of mind.
+5. Add the StudySnap widget from the Home Screen to keep studying top of mind.

 ## Development and testing
 - Dependencies: SwiftPM only (SwiftMath).